is the canyon of the East Fork of the Virgin River

 The trailhead and the first part of the route is also used to reach the Misery slot canyon

 .
 Parunuweap is still not often visited, but has received enough traffic in recent years for a well worn path to develop, initially up a small dune opposite the parking area then into an overgrown, sheer sided ravine between Checkerboard Mesa and the adjacent dome to the west.
-The trail is mostly along the stony streambed of a drainage, sometimes rising up sand banks to pass boulders and small dryfalls, then after about 1 mile climbs steeply up an earthen ridge near the back end of the Mesa, the top of which gives wide views over the slopes above Parunuweap Canyon and wooded plains towards the southeast in Arizona, where the ground falls away at the edge of the Colorado Plateau.
+The trail is mostly along the stony streambed of a drainage, sometimes rising up sand banks to pass boulders and small dryfalls, then after about 1 mile climbs steeply up an earthen ridge near the back end of the Mesa, the top of which gives wide views over the slopes above Parunuweap Canyon and wooded plains towards the southwest in Arizona, where the ground falls away at the edge of the Colorado Plateau.

 The path down the far side of the ridge is less steep, and soon bends east, close to the far side of Checkerboard Mesa - also smooth and rounded like the front, but with a less regular checked pattern.
 Ahead, the terrain is quite open, a mixture of sand dunes, red and white slickrock, patches of trees and bushes, and small canyons that deepen to the south.
 The path is still reasonably well defined and marked by cairns in places; it crosses up and over two significant drainages then veers south and a little east, along the near side of a prominent white slickrock ridge, which rises southwards to a summit at 5,534 feet, then begins a long gradual descent towards the East Fork canyon.
 The route trends back slightly west and eventually ends on a narrow ridge just before a small rocky summit right above the river.
 From here the path turns right and drops 500 feet very steeply to the canyon floor - some parts are over loose rocks, and a little climbing is needed.
 The total elevation loss from Checkerboard Mesa to the river is 1,500 feet, and the return journey, much of which is up exposed, south-facing slopes, can be very tiring on a hot day.